DriveWorks/IntegrationThemeExample-SimpleLogin/README.md

         * Ensure you are running DriveWorks 18.2 or above
         * Ensure HTTPS is enabled in DriveWorks Live's settings
         * Ensure a valid SSL certificate has been configured via DriveWorksConfigUser.xml.
+        * Ensure if using an incognito/private window, third-party cookies are not blocked (see browser settings).
         * See [Integration Theme Settings](https://docs.driveworkspro.com/Topic/IntegrationThemeSettings) for additional guidance.

 ---